Transfer Student Admission

 *Courses such as Chemical Concepts, Introductory Chemistry and Chemistry Prep classes will not satisfy this requirement.

-Computer Engineering, Computer Science, Electrical Engineering, and Industrial & Systems Engineering also admit students for spring quarter.
+- Computer Engineering, Computer Science, and Electrical Engineering also admit students for spring quarter.

-Bioengineering and Chemical Engineering only admit students for spring quarter.
-Students interested in Bioengineering should visit the Bioengineering Prospective Students page for information on transfer strategies.
+- Bioengineering and Chemical Engineering admit students for spring quarter only.
+See Bioengineering Undergraduate Program page or Chemical Engineering Upper Division Admission for information on transfer strategies.

 Meet with your community college adviser to plan your course work.
 Many of the courses you will need are part of sequences, and since some courses will be offered only certain quarters, it is critical to know the timing of the course offerings at your college.